scality/Zenko/docs/docsource/Reference/object_operations/get_object.rst

 .. tip::

-  If the current version of the object is a delete marker, Zenko Enterprise behaves as if the object was deleted and includes x-amz-delete-marker: true in the response.
+  If the current version of the object is a delete marker, Zenko behaves as if the object was deleted and includes x-amz-delete-marker: true in the response.

 Requests
 --------